PackageFactory/PackageFactory.ColorHelper/README.md

 - `color = ${ Color.rgb(100, 0, 256) }` expects three integers each between 0 and 255
 - `color = ${ Color.hsl(156, 25, 75) }` expects three integers a degree 0-355 and two percent values 0-100

-The methods rgb and hsl allow to specify the alpga as fourth argument expecting a dfloat between 0 and 1 `color = ${ Color.hsl(156, 25, 75, 0.5) `
+The methods rgb and hsl allow to specify the alpha as fourth argument expecting a float between 0 and 1 `color = ${ Color.hsl(156, 25, 75, 0.5) }`

 ### Manipulating